rdivyanshu/rdivyanshu.github.io/mds/2023/04/next-permutation-in-dafny.md

 below is implementation of algorithm on Wikipedia with few invariants thrown below while loop.
 In the end of method we ask Dafny to prove postconditions for us which it obliges.
 We needed one additional lemma `identity_permutation` and implementation of `copy` and `reverse` methods with exhaustive postconditions.
-Implemenation of which can be seen [here](https://gist.github.com/rdivyanshu/c7ced3c3ff2bfc9c3cc38b2cae6609f0) in final verified program.
+Implementation of which can be seen [here](https://gist.github.com/rdivyanshu/c7ced3c3ff2bfc9c3cc38b2cae6609f0) in final verified program.

 ~~~{.dafny}